Ex-North Korean spy recounts Olympic plot to blow up plane

 Seoul (CNN)It was her first assignment as a North Korean secret agent.

-In 1987, Kim Hyon Hui put a bomb on board Korean Airlines flight 858, killing all 115 on board on what she says was the direct order of Kim Jong Il, the son of North Korea's then leader Kim Il Sung.
+In 1987, Kim Hyon Hui put a bomb on board Korean Air Lines Flight 858, killing all 115 on board on what she says was the direct order of Kim Jong Il, the son of North Korea's then-leader Kim Il Sung.

-"The mission was to block the upcoming 1988 Seoul Olympic Games," says the softly spoken 55-year-old, who in 1990 received a presidential pardon for her role in the atrocity after standing trial in South Korea.
+"The mission was to block the upcoming 1988 Seoul Olympic Games," says the soft-spoken 55-year-old, who in 1990 received a presidential pardon for her role in the atrocity after standing trial in South Korea.

 Her dramatic story shows the lengths Pyongyang was prepared to go to disrupt the 1988 Summer Olympics, which were seen as a showcase for the South's development.
-The plane blew up on November 29, 1987 over the Andaman Sea, off the coast of Myanmar.
+The Boeing 707 blew up on November 29, 1987, over the Andaman Sea off the coast of Myanmar.

 Three decades on, the situation couldn't be more different -- North and South Korea will walk under a joint flag at the Winter Olympics that kick off next month in the South Korean city of Pyeongchang, and athletes from both sides will compete on the same hockey team.

-However, Kim warns that North Korea hasn't changed since she worked as a spy for the regime and Pyongyang has still not apologized for the bombing or accepted responsibility.
+However, Kim warns that North Korea hasn't changed since she worked as a spy for the regime, and Pyongyang has still not apologized for the bombing or accepted responsibility.

 "They are using South Korea to overcome their difficulties ... to achieve their goal they execute their own people, siblings, families, do not be fooled, North Korea has not changed at all," she says.